vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 ### Parallel - any
 The last scenario is when you want to call multiple similar promises, but you are interested just in whatever comes first.

-The synta is similar to `Promise.any()`, but you use `Promsie.race()` instead.
+The syntax is similar to `Promise.any()`, but you use `Promsie.race()` instead.

 Only the result of the first resolved promise is passed into `then()` but all the promises still resolve.
-Only their result is just ignored.
+But their result is just ignored.

 ```javascript
 let promise1 = new Promise(resolve => setTimeout(() => {